conestack/plumber/README.rst

 =========

-Plumber is a metaclass that implements plumbing which works orthogonal to subclassing: It uses a chain of closures
+Plumber is a metaclass that implements plumbing which works orthogonal to subclassing: It uses a chain of closures.

 A class declares ``Plumber`` as ``__metaclass__`` and a ``__plumbing__`` of parts that will be used for the plumbing.
 A plumbing limited to the class declaring